somthn0somthn/near-nft-privileges-poc/README.md

 This project hopes to serve as a proof-of-concept of dApp privileges based on NFT ownership on [NEAR](https://near.org/).
 NEAR is an asynchronous blockchain that relies on sharding and cross-shard function calls/artifacts for throughput and usability.
 The simple contracts in this repo are capable of operating independently.
 However, this project aims to highlight how they may interoperate via the cross-contract functionality built into NEAR.
 These contracts pull from the example contracts in the NEAR dev documentation available [here](https://github.com/near-examples/NFT).

 Briefly, this contract suite consists of a basic NFT collection contract capable of querying a token's owner.
 This querying is then integrated into a crowdsourcing-like donation contract.
-This donation allows NEAR holders to donate to a beneficiary -- likely the NFT holder.
-The NFT can reassign the `beneficiary` account using a `change_beneficiary` function and similarly instigate withdrawals.
+This donation contrac allows NEAR holders to donate to a beneficiary -- likely the NFT holder.
+The NFT can reassign the beneficiary account using a change_beneficiary function and similarly instigate withdrawals.
 Privileges are transfered to the new owner when the NFT is transferred to another wallet.

 To get started: